atharva-18/Object-Detection-API/README.md

 Parameter | Type                | Description
 --------- | ------------------- | ---------------------------------------------
-success   | bool                | Whether classification was sucessful or not detect    | class label, float  | pair of label and its confidence url       | image URL           | Link to the result image hosted on cloudinary
+success   | bool                | Whether classification was successful or not detect    | class label, float  | pair of label and its confidence url       | image URL           | Link to the result image hosted on cloudinary